vferat/pycrostates/docs/source/microstates.rst

-Pycrostates implements a conveniente class :class:`pycrostates.cluster.ModKMeans` allowing to perform clustering through the :meth:`pycrostates.cluster.ModKMeans.fit` method and backfitting throught the :meth:`pycrostates.cluster.ModKMeans.predict` method.
+Pycrostates implements a conveniente class :class:`pycrostates.cluster.ModKMeans` allowing to perform clustering through the :meth:`pycrostates.cluster.ModKMeans.fit` method and backfitting through the :meth:`pycrostates.cluster.ModKMeans.predict` method.
 It also implements other methods to facilitate the analysis and display of results.